Honey-Roasted Figs

 This post may contain affiliate links.
 Please read our disclosure policy.

-This is my latest cheese platter pal crush.
-You just slice some figs in half, place them sliced side up on a baking sheet, put a bit of butter on top of each, drizzle over a teeny bit of honey (I used some truffle honey that I was gifted—the smell alone is pure heaven, but you can certainly use plain old honey instead), sprinkle on a few flakes of sea salt, and roast them until they soften and caramelize a bit.
-(The word “caramelize” has never left the go-to word lexicon.
-It’s possibly the loveliest food word there is).
+These sweet and lush honey-roasted figs are delicious on their own, paired with cheeses, or added to a grazing board.
+You just slice some figs in half, place them on a baking sheet, put a bit of butter on top of each, drizzle over a teeny bit of honey, sprinkle on a few flakes of sea salt, and roast them until they soften and caramelize a bit.
+(The word “caramelize” is possibly the loveliest food word there is.)

 What to Serve with Honey Roasted Figs